North Jersey Spine Group Treats Spine Fractures and Spinal Cord Injuries

 Treating Spinal Cord Injuries and Fractures Throughout New Jersey

 Whether the most effective course of action is physical therapy, injections or surgery, North Jersey Spine Group (NJSG) are the experts with the knowledge to determine each patient’s optimal treatment plan for the best outcome.
-NJSG is comprised of board-certified neurosurgeons who are spine surgeons, physiatrists, pain management, and physical therapists, collectively striving to effectively and safely treat each case.
-With multiple offices spanning from Bergen County to Sussex County including surrounding towns of Parsippany, Saddle Brook, and Franklin, NJ northern NJ patients are welcome to contact the medical team at North Jersey Spine Group today.
+NJSG is comprised of board-certified neurosurgeons who are spine surgeons, physiatrists, pain management physicians, and physical therapists, collectively striving to effectively and safely treat each case.
+With multiple offices spanning from Bergen County to Morris County including surrounding towns of Morristown, Paramus, and Madison, NJ, patients in Northern NJ are welcome to contact the medical team at North Jersey Spine Group today.